Akreson/akreson.github.io/_posts/en/2023-06-14-entropy-encoding-part2.md

 ![](/assets/img/post/etr-enc-2/scheme.png){: height="350" width="550"}

 The decoding process is nearly identical in this simplified scheme.
-First, we try to find a range to which the code belong to, and then updating our interval on the range of the decoded symbol.
+First, we try to find a range to which the code belong to, and then updating our interval by the range of the decoded symbol.

 ```TEXT
 0.4 >= 0.493 < 0.5 (b)